 The Camino de Santiago in a Million Easy Steps

 I just spent 34 days walking the Camino de Santiago, a medieval pilgrimage route that starts in France and runs 800 km across Spain to the tomb of St. James the Apostle in Santiago de Compostela.
-This UNESCO-recognized tradition began in the 9th century and is now undertaken, at least in part, by around half a million people every year.
+This UNESCO-recognized tradition began 1200 years ago and is now undertaken, at least in part, by around half a million people every year.

 Jump to: Background · Tips · Language · Observations · Memories · Trivia · Gallery